yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 Anyone with an ARM64 device running a “normal” GPU (not mobile-tier hardware) interested in testing yuzu, feel free to install our official [Flatpak](https://flathub.org/apps/details/org.yuzu_emu.yuzu).

-[german77](https://github.com/german77) stumbled upon an issue which was causing input threads to randomly crash yuzu for seemingly no reason, but only on shutdown. byte[], intrigued, found that the incorrect logic which he fixed last month in kernel code with `KHardwareTimer`, was also present in `CoreTiming` -- removing a callback would not wait for completion of any in-progress callbacks, which caused the input threads to continue using memory after it already had been freed.
+[german77](https://github.com/german77) stumbled upon an issue which was causing input threads to randomly crash yuzu for seemingly no reason, but only on shutdown. byte[] found that `CoreTiming` had the same logic issue that he fixed last month in kernel code when adding `KHardwareTimer`: callbacks could be removed while in-progress, which could cause the input threads to continue using memory after it had been freed.
-By {{< gh-hovercard "9619" "requiring unregistration to wait for in-progress callbacks to finish running," >}} this issue is solved for good.
+With this code changed to {{< gh-hovercard "9619" "wait until any in-progress callbacks are finished before removal," >}} this issue should be solved for good.

 After the merge of german77's impressive Joy-Con driver release [last month](https://yuzu-emu.org/entry/yuzu-progress-report-dec-2022/#new-joy-con-driver-and-other-input-improvements), [Morph](https://github.com/Morph1984) noticed that yuzu was often taking a significantly longer amount of time to shutdown, sometimes more than 5 seconds longer than it should have been allowed to.
 He discovered that this was due to sleep calls in the Joy-Con driver to poll for new devices that weren't being cancelled on shutdown, and with help from byte[], he {{< gh-hovercard "9677" "implemented a proper fix" >}} so that they would immediately stop waiting when shutdown was signalled.